davadazaita/davadazaita/README.md

 ---

-<h3> Adult aliens emerging from the deep glacial sea to bask in the sun on the Arctic ice. </h3>
+<h3> Adult aliens emerging from the deep glacial sea to bask in the sun eclipse on the Arctic ice. </h3>

 ---